leon-thomm/ryvencore-qt/docs/getting_started.md

 > [!TIP]
 > You can register (and unregister) nodes at any time!
 This enables dynamic import mechanisms as implemented in Ryven for example.

-Now let's define a simple node.
+Let's define a simple node.
 For a detailed description of the members, take a look into the [API reference](/api#class-node).
 We'll just create a very simple print node, which prints data from an input every time it receives some.

 ``` python
 class PrintNode(rc.Node):